The 15 Best Japanese Restaurants In Sydney

 We are in Neutral Bay again for the next of the best Japanese restaurants in Sydney.

-With vegan and vegetarian options and a wide range of sake and wines, Tobikiri is perfect for lunch, dinner, or a snack.
+With Vegan and Vegetarian options and a wide range of Sake and Wines, Tobikiri is perfect for lunch, dinner, or a snack.

 The homely decor is very welcoming, and the seats at the bar provide a warm welcome to lone diners who can chat to bar staff if they want.